Arbajxml/first-repo/README.md

-This is my first commit so i picked up a folder in my pc and commited it :>
+Welcome to my first GitHub repository! 🎉

+This repo contains a collection of random C++ programs and snippets.
+It's a personal archive where I’m experimenting, learning, and tracking my progress with C++.